BalchaBe/alx-system_engineering-devops/README.md

 Exercise 16: chown --from=guillaume betty hello Change owner of the file hello to betty only if it is currently owned by guillaume

 Exercise 17: telnet towel.blinkenlights.nl Play the Star Wars IV episode in the terminal.
 This is a premade script provided online.

-Exercise 18: Create a manual that looks as provided